 - Rucksack / backpack

 To these three, I might add a fourth which would be the cooking system or stove, although some hikers opt to go stoveless.
-Focussing on reducing the weight of these essential components of your kit is the easiest and quickest way to reduce your overall pack weight, although the kit choices you make are personal to you.
+Focussing on reducing the weight of these essential components of your kit is the easiest and quickest way to reduce your overall pack weight, although the kit choices you make are personal.
 I did a lot of research into various kit options and, without including brands, you can see the striking difference between the weight of my old and my new kit:

 - Old shelter 1.75kg